The Weaponization of Victimhood, with Lilie Chouliaraki

 Apple Podcasts

-Hamza King sits down with Jonathan Parry to discuss the ethics of humanitarian intervention.
-Jonathan is an Associate Professor of Philosophy at the London School of Economics and Political Science, and author of The Ethics of Humanitarian Intervention: An Introduction (2025).
+Hamza King sits down with Lilie Chouliaraki to discuss the weaponization of victimhood.
+Lilie is a Professor of Media and Communications at the London School of Economics and Political Science, and author of Wronged: The Weaponization of Victimhood (2024).

 • Stack of newspapers on a sidewalk display headlines about former President Donald Trump, with one headline reading "TRUMP STORMS BACK" from The New York Times and another showing a photo of Trump pointing, with the caption "Trump is back".